-The Board of Education of School District 69 (Qualicum) recognizes the right of employees and students to work and learn in an environment free from bullying and harassment (including sexual harassment).
+The Board of Education of School District 69 (Qualicum) recognizes the right of employees and students to work and learn in an environment free from bullying and harassment.
 The District has an obligation to prevent and address workplace bullying and harassment.
-This obligation is reinforced by legislation and contractual language and forms the basis of all relationships in our district.
+This obligation is reinforced by legislation, contractual language and forms the basis of all relationships in our district.

 The Board of Education of School District 69 (Qualicum) considers bullying and harassment in any form to be totally unacceptable and will not tolerate its occurrence.
-The Board is committed to:
+The Board believes that in diversity there is strength.